AdamPflug/Knockout.Programmatic/ReadMe.md

 <div>Hello <span data-bind="name"></span>!</div>
 ```

-We also need to tell Knockout to look through the dom, parse all the data-bind attributes it finds, and apply those data-bindings.
+We also need to tell Knockout to look through the DOM, parse all the data-bind attributes it finds, and apply those data-bindings.

 ```javascript
 ko.applyBindings(viewModel);
 ```

 #### Knockout with Programmatic Binding
-With programmatic bind we can keep out html clean:
+With programmatic binding we can keep our html clean:

 ```html
 <label for="name">Name: </label>